oppia/oppia-web-developer-docs/SWESkills-2018.md

 - Python

 **Suggested milestones**
-1. [Small] https://github.com/oppia/oppia/issues/5310 -- create a python script that does a size check for third_party
+1. [Small] **TBD** -- it will be a suitable issue in the [Dev Workflow project](https://github.com/oppia/oppia/projects/23).
 2. [Small] https://github.com/oppia/oppia/issues/5426 -- have a lint check to ensure that each Angular file contains exactly one service/directive/etc.
 3. [Medium] https://github.com/oppia/oppia/issues/5069 -- remove $parent from HTML files.
 This involves two parts:
-    - Remove all $parent from html files without breaking anything -- this will require manual testing and a good understanding of the code base.
+    - Remove all occurrences of $parent from html files without breaking anything -- this will require manual testing and a good understanding of the code base.
 At the moment, we have 50 occurrences of $parent in 16 html files.
-    - Add a check in the pre-commit script for this, similar to the one we have for js files.
+    - Add a check in the pre-commit script for this, similar to the one we have for JavaScript files.

 ***
 ### Project 7: Strengthen Python and CSS lint checks

 **Aim**: At Oppia, we give a lot of focus to code readability and maintenance.
-Thus, the code base houses a number of custom checks which help us to realise the goal.
+The code base includes a number of custom checks which help us to realize this goal.
 This project aims to improve these checks by adding new lint checks for Python and CSS files.

 **Team**: Dev Workflow (mentor: **@apb7**)